dmescherina/v1-rf-variability-mice/README.md

-# Variabilities in the Shapes of the Receptive Fields of Simple Cells in Mice
+# Ecological Constraints on Visual Transformation Dimensionality and the Emergence of Cortical Maps

 Code and derived data for the paper: